The 250th anniversary of the nation’s independence (its semiquincentennial) is not just coming – it’s here.

 No other state has had a more defining role in the creation of our nation than Virginia.
 The very fabric of our national identity was woven in Virginia.
 From the first colonists to the Founding Fathers to First Baptist Church. . . from native lands to the journey to freedom for the enslaved . . . from its defining role in the American Revolution, the Civil War, Civil Rights, and so much more….
 Virginia’s history is America’s story.

 Even more, in Virginia, the American Revolution was a war, but more than a war.
 It was a Revolution of Ideas.
 The very ideas and ideals that laid the foundation for a new nation based on the ideals of life, liberty, and the pursuit of happiness, were formed, articulated, and put into motion here, in Virginia.
 The young nation conceived and formed 250 years ago is now a beacon of hope and opportunity for the world.
 There is no doubt that, indeed, Virginia’s history is America’s story, with new chapters still being written across the Commonwealth today.

 Established by the General Assembly in 2020, the Virginia American Revolution 250 Commission (VA250) serves to commemorate the 250th anniversary of the American Revolution, the Revolutionary War, and the independence of the United States in the Commonwealth of Virginia, one of the former colonies and future states, where much of this history took place.

-Click here to access the annual executive summary of the interim activity and work of the American Revolution 250 Commission.
+Access the annual executive summary of the interim activity and work of the Virginia American Revolution 250 commission.